The probabilistic world: Probabilistic time

 For generalized Ising chains, with positive local factors $\cK (m) \geq 0$ and positive boundary factors $\bar{f}_f \geq 0$, $\tilde{f}_{in} \geq 0$, the classical wave functions are both positive, obeying for all configurations $\{ n(m)\}$

 This implies that all components are positive,

 Indeed, if one component would be negative, say $\tilde{q}_{\tau_0} < 0$, the configuration $\tau_0$ would lead to negative $\tilde{f}(m)$.
 For this particular configuration only $h_{\tau_0}$ differs from zero, such that $\tilde{f}(m) = \tilde{q}_{\tau_0} (m) \, h_{\tau_0} (m)$.
 Since $h_{\tau_0}$ is positive ($h_{\tau_0} = 1$ for the configuration $\tau_0$), this leads to $\tilde{f}(m) < 0$, proving eq.~\eqref{eq:CW11B} by contradiction.
 At first sight the requirement of positivity \eqref{eq:CW11B} seems to be rather restrictive.
-We will see later\,\cite{CWQF} that the sign of the wave functions is partly a matter of conventions, reflecting a gauge symmetry in the formulation of the probability distribution for local chains.
+We will see later\,\cite{CWQF} that the sign of the wave functions is partly a matter of conventions.
+It can be changed by gauge transformations, and eq.~\eqref{eq:CW11B} corresponds to a particular gauge fixing in the formulation of the probability distribution for local chains.